Toilleee/Data_135_yelp_rec/README.md

 will measure this similarity is by calculating the Cosine Similarity Score between each of the businesses through their normalized rating.
 That is, if there exists a correlation between how users rate two different businesses, these businesses will be assigned a higher similarity score.
-First however, we must normalize all the ratings of theusers.
-This is because some users tend to be more optimistic or pessimistic than others, so to achieve the most accurate similarity score we must subtract the mean score of a user from all of theirbusiness reviews.
+First however, we must normalize all the ratings of the users.
+This is because some users tend to be more optimistic or pessimistic than others, so to achieve the most accurate similarity score we must subtract the mean score of a user from all of their business reviews.

   Next we create a n x n matrix (where n is defined as the number of different businesses) calculating the similarity between each business.
 In order to speed up the runtime we have made a number of different adjustments in this step including storing columns into arrays, storing our values in a matrix rather than a data table, and importing code that calculates the cosine similarity score using the library numba, jit.
-This has significantly sped up our runtime compared to before, but even still this cell took close to an hour and half torun on my machine (if you would like to run the code on your own machine but don’t want to wait that long, you can consider only creating recommendations for users with 100 or more reviews.
+This has significantly sped up our runtime compared to before, but even still this cell took close to an hour and half to run on my machine (if you would like to run the code on your own machine but don’t want to wait that long, you can consider only creating recommendations for users with 100 or more reviews.
 More information on how to do this is within the code).